Finish the administrative path

 Let the first night breathe

-Use this when arrival is late, bodies are tired, or dinner matters more than immediate paperwork.
+Use this when arrival is late, feet are done, or the Cathedral moment matters more than immediate paperwork.

 • Choose an old-town base if the next morning should start with the office and Cathedral.

-• Use a station-area base only when the certificate step must fit around onward travel.
+• Use a station-area base only when the certificate step must fit around an onward bus, train, or airport move.

-• Keep the airport or bus plan explicit if leaving Santiago soon after the office.
+• Keep the airport or bus plan explicit if you are leaving Santiago soon after the office.

 Do not let bag friction define the arrival.
-Store it, check in, or choose a base that makes the next move short.
+Store it, check in, or choose a base that keeps the office and Cathedral loop short.

-Make the office step the schedule anchor and keep airport or bus timing visible.
+Make the office step the schedule anchor and keep airport, bus, or rail timing visible before adding Cathedral or lunch.

 Weather fallback